British country clothing: History

-During the 19th and early 20th centuries, what is regarded as traditional country clothing was a popular choice for wealthy people living in the British countryside as well as those who travelled there for leisure.
-Members of the British upper classes would go to the countryside for sporting events organized by the owners of English country houses if they did not own a country house themselves, and therefore they required practical and durable clothing.
-Today many of the original tailors who produced some of the first country style clothing still exist; and some have been granted a royal warrant; where it was once basic and usually just worn in the country, the popularity of the style has led to productions on the high street, as well as variations in the colours used as opposed to just natural.
+During the 19th and early 20th centuries, what is now regarded as traditional country clothing became popular among wealthy people living in the British countryside, as well as those who travelled there for leisure.
+Members of the British upper classes often visited the countryside for sporting events organised by the owners of English country houses, and practical, durable clothing was required for such occasions.
+During this period, a number of specialist outfitters emerged, supplying country attire tailored for outdoor pursuits.
+Many of these heritage companies, such as Cordings and Barbour, still exist, and some have been granted a royal warrant.